laravel2004/cv-utama/content/blogs/blog-2.md

 ---
-title: How to make toys from old Olarpaper
+title: "Cara Mengukur ketebalan Drum"
 description: "Heading example Here is example of hedings.
 You can use this heading by following markdownify rules."
-image: "/images/blog-2.jpg"
+image: "/images/blog-2.jpeg"
 date: 2022-05-04T05:00:00Z
 draft: false
 ---